+Once you have attained liberation this then is the prajna samadhi.
 If you have awakened to the prajna samadhi, you have no-thought.
 What is no-thought?
-The doctrine of no-thought is thus: even though you see all things, you do not become attached to them, but, always keeping your own nature pure, you cause the six thieves to exit through the six gates.
+The doctrine of no-thought is thus: even though you see all things, you are not attached to them, but, always keeping your own nature pure, you cause the six thieves to go out through the six gates.
 Even though you are in the midst of the six dusts you do not stand apart from them, yet you are not sullied by them and are free to come and go.
 This is the prajna samadhi, and freedom and liberation are attained through the practice of no-thought.
-If you do not think of the myriad things by constantly cutting off your thoughts, you will be Dharma-bound.
+If you do not think of the manifold things but constantly cut off your thoughts, you will be Dharma-bound.
 This is known as an erroneous view.
-Grasping the Sudden-School doctrine of no-thought you will penetrate into all things thoroughly, and you will see the realm of the Buddha.
+Grasping the Sudden-School doctrine of no-thought, you will have a deep insight into all things and you will see the realm of the Buddha.
 One who grasps the Sudden-School doctrine of no-thought reaches the stage of Buddha.
 (Hui-neng: Mahaprajnaparamita)

 The Third Patriarch has said: “If one wishes to gain true intimacy with enlightenment, one must not shun the objects of the senses.”
 He does not mean here that one is to delight in the objects of the senses but, just as the wings of a waterfowl do not get wet even when it enters the water, one must establish a mind that will continue a true koan meditation without interruption, neither clinging to nor rejecting the objects of the senses.
 A person who fanatically avoids the objects of the senses and dreads the eight winds that stimulate the passions unconsciously falls into the pit of the Hinayana and will never be able to achieve the Buddha Way.